The Importance of Researching Employers

 Often times employers complain that students don’t do their homework when researching and applying for internships or jobs, or even before they come in for their first interview.
 This is a big mistake—this lack of due diligence on the student's part may be seen by employers as a lack of interest or perhaps even worse, a lack of motivation or initiative.

-Since making a good first impression is so important in the application and interview process, this is not the way you want to appear to an employer and it can be a major roadblock in getting that internship or job.
-The prospective employer may ask if a person that doesn't take the time to research their company would make an effective hire for their organization.
+Since making a good first impression is critical in the application and interview process, this is not the way you want to appear to an employer and it can be a major roadblock in getting that internship or job.
+The prospective employer may question whether a person who doesn't take the time to research their company would make an effective hire for their organization.

 Start With Your College's Career Development Center

 Visit the Career Development Center at your college.
-Why?
-Because your school's career counselors possess a wealth of knowledge and resources that they are happy to share with students.
+Your school's career counselors possess a wealth of knowledge and resources that they are happy to share with students.
 Also, consider career fairs, information sessions, and workshops that take place on campus throughout the academic year.
 These are all great places to begin exploring, especially when you have no idea of where to start.

 Your college may also have a strong recruitment program whereby many companies and organizations may do information sessions or interview on campus.
 Meeting potential employers on campus is another way to learn about internship and job opportunities while also a chance to start networking with professionals currently working in a career field of immediate interest.